 Atherosclerosis

-Atherosclerosis refers to the accumulation of plaque (fatty deposits) in the chicken's arteries.
-These deposits are made up of cholesterol, fatty substances, cellular waste products, calcium and fibrin.
-As the plaque build up, the wall of the blood vessel thickens and narrows the channel within the artery.
-This obstructs blood flow and reduces the supply of oxygen-rich blood to tissues of vital organs in the bird's body.
+Atherosclerosis is the buildup of plaque (fatty deposits) within the arteries.
+This plaque is composed of cholesterol, fats, cellular waste products, calcium, and fibrin.
+As it accumulates, the artery walls thicken and the inner passageway narrows, restricting blood flow.
+This reduces the delivery of oxygen-rich blood to the tissues and vital organs of the chicken’s body.

-• Viral induced: Infection with the Marek's disease virus, which is known to cause atherosclerotic-like lesions in the arteries.
+• Viral causes: Infection with Marek's disease virus can produce atherosclerosis-like lesions in the arteries.

 Clinical Signs